lepenr/StockScreeners/StockEmailService/Readme.md

-Stock sender using CSV file from YAHOO HTML finnace service
+Live stock sender using CSV file from YAHOO HTML finnace service

 #worsk only with Python 2